stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 }
 ```

-We next factor out the acquire-render-present rendering steps into a separate task:
+We can now factor out the acquire-render-present rendering steps to a task:

 ```java
 public class RenderTask implements Task {